F5Networks/f5-ci-docs/docs/cloudfoundry/cf-per-route-virtuals.rst

    You'll need to provide the following information:

    - a name for the Service Broker;
-   - the username and password provided in the :code:`bigip.status` section of the Application Manifest; this will be used to authenticate to the |cfctlr| Service Broker API;
+   - the username and password provided in the :code:`bigip.status` section of the Application Manifest (lets the Cloud Controller authenticate to the |cfctlr| Service Broker API;
    - the Route created in the previous step.

    .. code-block:: console